Lusan-sapkota/smart-term/README.md

 # Smart-term

+> Smart-term?
+Yeah, the name sounded weird to me too, but here we are.

 > The little brother of [Smart-Shell](https://github.com/Lusan-sapkota/smart-shell) - because my Perplexity API subscription was gathering dust and I was bored.

 An AI-powered terminal assistant that actually works.
 Ask questions, analyze files, get instant answers - all from your command line.